Generic selectors

 No visit to Budapest is complete without taking in the sights of the city from the water.
 The city lights up in a beautiful way around sunset.
 It’s one of the best ways to appreciate Budapest’s beauty to the fullest and provides a whole new perspective on the city.
 You can take in all the major sites such as the Parliament, Budapest Castle, Gellert Hill, and Margaret Island.
 It’s truly one of the best things to do in Budapest.
 Don’t forget your camera and extra batteries to capture all the highlights in Budapest at night.

 There are many companies that offer evening cruises along the river.
 You can choose from a higher-end dinner cruise or a cheaper option where you simply spend some time on a boat taking in the city’s beautiful sights.
-Check out some cruise options here.
+This Danube Cruise includes a Hungarian Dinner and live music.

 12. St. Stephens Basilica